Starting a consumer-focused buyout firm in this economy takes some real guts. One might even say it takes “moxie.”

 That would seem to be the thought process behind

-San Francisco-based Moxie got its start in January of this year.
-Though no formal fund-raising effort has been launched to date, the firm has already scoped out a couple of opportunities, passing on one because it was too small, says a source familiar with the situation has told.
+The San Francisco-based outfit got its start in January of this year.
+Though no formal fundraising effort has been launched to date, the firm has already scoped out a couple of opportunities, passing on one because it was too small, a source familiar with the situation has told Buyouts.

-Arlander left Bear Stearns Merchant Banking about a year ago, after parent company Bear Stearns collapsed, but before the firm’s private equity arm struck out on its own under the name
+Arlander left Bear Stearns Merchant Banking around a year ago, after parent company Bear Stearns collapsed, but before the firm’s private equity arm struck out on its own under the name